 Momentum Enerji was established in 2008 for the purpose of building and operating of electricity power plant, producing, selling and marketing of electricity.

 Onyx Trading Innovation FZE ("Onyx Trading Innovation FZE")

-Onyx Trading Innovation FZE was established in 2016 in Dubai.
+Onyx Trading Innovation FZE was established in 2016 in Dubai for the purpose of trading.

 Technological Energy N.V. ("Technological N.V.")